MrStiMu/design-patterns-in-java/collections/_posts/2023-11-05-prototype-pattern-in-java.md

 ---
 layout: post
-title: "Singleton Pattern in Java: A Comprehensive Guide"
+title: "Prototype Pattern in Java: A Comprehensive Guide"
 date: 2023-11-05T10:20:00Z
 categories: ["Creational"]
-description: "The Singleton pattern is a popular design pattern in Java that ensures a class has only one instance and provides a global point of access to that instance.
-This pattern is widely used in situations where there is a need for a single object to coordinate actions across the system.
-In Java, the Singleton pattern is implemented by defining a class with a private constructor and a static method that returns the instance of the class."
+description: "The Prototype pattern is a creational design pattern that allows developers to create new objects by copying an existing instance, known as the prototype.
+This pattern is particularly useful when creating objects is a time-consuming and costly operation.
+By copying an existing object, developers can create new objects quickly and efficiently."
 thumbnail: "/assets/images/gen/blog/prototype.png"
 image: "/assets/images/gen/blog/prototype-2.png"
 ---

-Prototype Pattern in Java: A Comprehensive Guide
+Introduction
 ================================================

-The Prototype pattern is a creational design pattern that allows developers to create new objects by copying an existing instance, known as the prototype.
-This pattern is particularly useful when creating objects is a time-consuming and costly operation.
-By copying an existing object, developers can create new objects quickly and efficiently.

 In Java, the Prototype pattern is implemented using the clone() method.
 This method creates a new object with the same properties as the original object.
 By modifying the properties of the new object, developers can create a unique instance without having to create a new object from scratch.
 The Prototype pattern can be used to create complex objects that would be difficult or impossible to create otherwise.